skevin3003/USACO/Solving Problems.md

 For example, division 2 A-D usually just test common sense.
 Doing a lot of division 2 and educational rounds during school helps.
 Other times, it can be a Div 1 H which you can recognize as suffix array + RMQ + persistent segment tree.
 In this case, make sure that you have a good library of data structures.

-Case 2: You don’t have any immediate ideas.
+Case 2: You don’t  any immediate ideas.

 First, switch problems until case 1 occurs, if possible.
 Otherwise, let’s assume that you are stuck.
 If you have multiple unsolved problems, preferably do the easier ones first.
 However, do not spend all your time on one problem, as I did for E during the last combined CodeForces round when F could be solved much more quickly.
 (For reference, the former took me 49 minutes, while the latter took me 8 minutes.)
 Of course, the same goes for math contests. :o